ShivamGupta-yo/ShivamGupta-yo/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/shivam-gupta-5a996a20b/](https://www.linkedin.com/in/shivam-gupta-5a996a20b/)

 - ⚡ Fun fact **Roughly 10% of the world's money is physical. ...😎**
+- <p>Hii, I am Shivam Gupta from Sundernagar, Himachal Pradesh, India.
+I am 20 years old and pursuing final year B.Tech(CSE) from ABVGIET PRGATINAGAR(SHIMLA).
+To work for an organization where proffessionalism and enthusiasm are recognized and continuously acquire skills in emerging trends and to achieve a position as a web developer.
+I have a wide range of skills that include front-end(HTMLS,CSS3,JAVASCRIPT).I am ambitious and driven.
+I thrive on challenges and constantly set goals for myself, so I have something to strive towards.
+I am not comfortable with settling, and I am always looking for an opportunity to do better and achieve greatness.
+My strength as a self-motivated person and a good learner.
+Positive thinker & a hard worker.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">